What is SEO and How to Optimize WordPress SEO

-These both SEO plugins are valuable but we are using Yoast SEO WordPress plugin for TheFanmanShow and we are also going to discuss Yoast SEO plugin complete tutorial for your WordPress site.
+Both SEO plugins are valuable but we are using Yoast SEO WordPress plugin for TheFanmanShow and we are also going to discuss the Yoast SEO plugin complete tutorial for your WordPress site.

 - How to install and setup Yoast SEO plugin in WordPress

 - All in One SEO Pack Step by Step Guide

 Add XML Sitemaps to Your WordPress Site